Yuriria

 Among them is also the day of the dead in which deceased relatives are worshiped and mats are placed in the main garden.

-In the municipality the traditional carnival parade is carried out in which rhythmic tables, stilt walkers and robotic figures, the queen and her princesses and the “Garatuzos” also participate, with their characteristic black clothing, who at the end of the tour carries out the traditional burning of bad humor in front of the convent of San Agustín and some young people break shells full of confetti, putting an end to the bad mood placed in a mortuary box, while they set it on fire and celebrate in the midst of the people.
+In the municipality the traditional carnival parade is carried out in which rhythmic tables, stilt walkers robotic figures, the queen and her princesses, and the “Garatuzos” also participate, with their characteristic black clothing, who at the end of the tour carry out the traditional burning of bad humor in front of the convent of San Agustín and some young people break shells full of confetti, putting an end to the bad mood placed in a mortuary box, while they set it on fire and celebrate in the midst of the people.

 Let us know if this article was useful for you